Close

 Remove unnecessary plugins and old code

-The more plugins and functions you add to your site, the larger your attack surface.
-Determine the plugins and code necessary to provide essential functions to your customers / site visitors.
+The more plugins and functions you add to your site, the larger the attack surface.
+Determine the plugins and code necessary to provide essential functions to your customers and site visitors.
 Review old code and remove what you don’t need.

 Eliminating unnecessary plugins and old code will help secure your website.
 Doing so can also help speed up your website.